 Step 8.
 Place the saucepan with the liquid on top of the stove and simmer for several minutes until the sauce starts to thicken (about 10 minutes).

 Peppers.
 Red jalapenos are mature green jalapeno peppers that have been picked later in the ripening process.

 Fresh Garlic.
-This is an essential component to this recipe, I do not recommend substituting it with garlic powder or minced garlic in jar.
+This is an essential component of this recipe, I do not recommend substituting it with garlic powder or minced garlic in a jar.

 Apple Cider Vinegar.
 Most recipes for sriracha sauce use white vinegar, I like the way it tastes with apple cider vinegar.
 That being said, you can substitute apple cider vinegar with white vinegar or rice vinegar is a good substitute as well.

 Sugar.
 I use coconut sugar to make sriracha sauce with good results even though most recipes call for brown sugar.
 I've used both and the coconut sugar turned out the best for our taste.
 But either one will work or a combination of both.

 Note: Sugar is an essential component in this recipe, it's what helps with the fermentation process.
 Don't substitute sugar with sugar substitute or sugar alcohol.